seniorjoinu/ic-event-hub/README.md

 Once `heartbeat` IC functionality is ready, I have a plan to optimize messaging layer (with the help of [ic-cron](https://github.com/seniorjoinu/ic-cron)), putting messages into a buffer and then bulk-sending them when the heart beats.
-It should greatly reduce costs in a scenarios when there are a lot of events targeted to a single listener.
+It should greatly reduce costs in scenarios when there are lots of events targeted to a single listener.

-So, until then, APIs are subject to change without notice.

 ### Candid